AjmalMIITM/brain-tumor-segmentation-unet/README.md

 ## Credits

-This project was originally forked from [original author/repo link].
+This project was originally forked from [original author/repo link](https://github.com/adityajn105/brain-tumor-segmentation-unet).
 All new experiments, results, and documentation are by Ajmal M.

 ---